mdn/browser-compat-data/README.md

 const support = bcd['api']['Document']['body']['__compat'];
 ```

+### TypeScript Support

+BCD comes out of the box with TypeScript type definitions.
+Simply import the package as normal, and type definitions will automatically be applied to the data.

+Type definitions are automatically generated from the [JSON schema](./schemas/compat-data.schema.json).

 ## Package contents

 The `@mdn/browser-compat-data` package contains a tree of objects, with support and browser data objects at their leaves.
 There are over 15,000 features in the dataset; this documentation highlights significant portions, but many others exist at various levels of the tree.